 Chamomile also produces a soothing response on the skin.

 Use raw honey when adding it to a soap base.

-Processed honey or some substance purchased from a grocery store without fully reading the label that is only “kinda” honey will not work as well, or possibly not provide the anticipated possible soothing effect.
+Processed honey or something else purchased from a grocery store without fully reading the label that is only “kind of” honey will not work as well, or possibly not provide the anticipated possible soothing effect.

-If you do not grow camomile or have herb flowers on hand that you can dry, sachets of camomile tea will work just fine.
+If you do not grow chamomile or have herb flowers on hand that you can dry, sachets of chamomile tea will work just fine.

 Can Honey Be Added to Melt and Pour Soap Bases?

 The short answer is a resounding “yes.”
 But, melt and pour soap bases, whether they are of a glycerin, goat’s milk, oatmeal, or shea butter variety, can tend to become too soft and create “glycerin dew” if large amounts of honey are added.

 As long as you do not add in more than up to 1 teaspoon of honey per pound of melt and pour soap base, the bar should turn out just fine.
 This same rule applies anytime you add any variety of oil or butter into a melt and pour recipe.